yiqiaoc11/Neural-Speech/README.md

-Neural-Speech is a project focusing on deep neural network based speech processing practices including automatic speech recognition (ASR), text-to-speech synthesis (TTS), audio synthesis, etc.
+Neural-Speech is a project focusing on deep learning and AI based practices in some fields like automatic speech recognition (ASR), text-to-speech synthesis (TTS), speech synthesis, etc.